-Electric Assisted Bicycle (e-bike) use is permitted on soft-surface trails wider than 5ft and all paved multi-use paths within Park City.
+Electric Assisted Bicycle (e-bike) use is permitted on soft-surface trails wider than five feet and all paved multi-use paths within Park City.
 E-bike use on single track trails is strictly prohibited with limited exemptions.
 For further information on e-bike use on single track trails follow this LINK.
 To help raise awareness of which pathways allow the use of ebikes, please view this map, Multi-Use Paths that Allow E-Bike Use.
 This map is georeferenced and compatible with any map mobile application. **Find instructions on how to use on the bottom of the page.

 Public Safety, Education and Outreach